-Depending on the bail amount set, you may be able to pay it yourself or reach out to friends and family to cover the amount.
+Depending on the bail money in orange county set, you may be able to pay it yourself or reach out to friends and family to cover the amount.
 The court will accept cash, money orders, personal checks, traveler’s checks, or cashier checks.
 While they could potentially set bail in the millions of dollars range, it’s most often between $20,000 and $50,000.
 For many, this is way too much to lay out.
 However, you may think that this is your only option.
 Thankfully, if the bail is more than you can afford or have lying around in liquid form, you can reach out to a bail bondsman for help.
 You can learn more about bail and bonds here.

 A bail bondsman will post the bail on your behalf, but first, they’ll need to secure those funds to protect themselves.
 They will charge you 10% of the bail amount.
 That means if bail is set for $50,000, you will pay $5,000 to utilize their services.
 They will then ask for collateral such as cash, personal property like art or electronics, real estate holdings, stocks and bonds, or vehicles.
 If they get their money back from the court (which we’ll discuss next), your property gets returned to you.

 Where does bail money in Orange County go?